 The Ayurveda practice of Dinacharya, or “law of nature,” consists of daily self-care routines, which provide structure for instilling balance and establishing cohesiveness in the physical, mental, and emotional bodies.

-- If easy and natural… eliminate: empty bowel and bladder.
+2. If easy and natural… eliminate: empty bowel and bladder.
 Don’t strain.
 Ayurveda never wants us to resist healthy natural urges, or strain by trying to force them.
+If you have trouble emptying your bowels every day, you can always try these reflexology points to help you naturally and easily relieve minor/ temporary constipation.

-- Then… work or school- you are ready to do this!
+15. Then… work or school- you are ready to do this

 The above are only a select few options on the full menu of Dinacharya offerings.
 Obviously, you will already be doing some of the things listed above and won’t need to add everything to your routine.
 Try one or try all the offerings.
 I suggest taking on adopting one or two practices to start with and continue to build your routine.
 The adoption of two Dinacharya-inspired changes can make a difference when enveloped into your day-to-day routine.
 For example, since January I have implemented oil pulling and tongue scraping into my daily routine and my mouth is thanking me for doing so!
 We are all works in progress and I continue to work towards building other practices into my daily routine.